Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::
   srn_4840|S._aureus_NCTC8325|RsaOV

-You can download sRNA database `BSRD <http://www.bac-srna.org/BSRD/index.jsp>`_ from our `Github <https://github.com/Sung-Huan/ANNOgesic/tree/master/database>`_ easily.
+You can also download sRNA database `BSRD <http://www.bac-srna.org/BSRD/index.jsp>`_ from our `Github <https://github.com/Sung-Huan/ANNOgesic/tree/master/database>`_ easily.

 Definition of reference strain and target strain
 ------------------------------
-We call the strain that user want to compute - "target strain".
+"target strain" represent the strain which user want to annotate.
 If user have no fasta file or genome annotation files of "target strain", ANNOgesic can generate them.
-It requires a strain which is close to "target strain".
+It requires "reference strain" which is close to "target strain".
-We call this required strain - "reference strain".

 Riboswitch and RNA thermometer dataset of Rfam
 ----------------------------
-For riboswitch and RNA thermometer detection, it need the information of riboswitch and RNA thermometer of Rfam.
+For riboswitch and RNA thermometer detection, it needs the information of riboswitch and RNA thermometer in Rfam.
-The input format is like the following.
+The input format is the following.

 ======== ==== ==========================
 #Rfam_ID Name Description